buzzfeed-openlab/trolling-visualized/README.md

 ##### Project background
 The code for this project came from an in-class exercise for a JavaScript class.
 I’ve modified the project to make this graphic.

-The original code is from [Eric Haseltine](https://twitter.com/erichaseltine), the JavaScript instructor who introduced me to the joy of canvas.
+The original code is from [Eric Haseltine](https://twitter.com/erichaseltine), the JavaScript instructor who introduced me to the joy of canvas and who graciously helped templatize this emitter. ٩(◕‿◕｡)۶

 ##### Dependencies